Tristan Thompson Desperate To Win Khloe Kardashian Back, Per ‘Radar’

-Tristan Thompson is reportedly trying like crazy to win his baby mama, Khloe Kardashian back.
+Tristan Thompson is reportedly trying like crazy to win his ex-girlfriend, Khloe Kardashian, back.
 However, it seems that she may ready to move on completely from the father of her child.

 According to Radar Online, Khloe Kardashian has been revealing to her family and close friends that Tristan Thompson has been working hard in hopes of getting her back following their dramatic break up last month.